 - Playful Hacker: Slade, ICS' designated computer expert.

-- Private Military Contractors: The domain of ICS nemesis Andrew Mannering's company, Trucott Solutions Inc., by the 2nd/3rd seasons.
+- Private Military Contractors: The domain of ICS nemesis Andrew Mannering's company, Trucott Solutions Inc., by the second and third seasons.

 - Reasonable Authority Figure: Mike Kessler.

-- Real Life Writes the Plot: The fictional ICS headquarters (and real-life production facility) were set in a building formerly belonging to the Rochester fast ferry.
-It was considered ideal thanks to the full-featured customs facilities left over from its original purpose.
+- Real Life Writes the Plot: The building used as the fictional ICS headquarters was formerly the terminal for the short-lived fast ferry that connected Toronto with Rochester, NY.
+It was considered ideal thanks to the full-featured customs facilities left over from its original purpose, which could stand in for customs areas at an airport.

-- Retired Badass: ICS chief Mike Kessler, formerly a Major in Canada's Joint Task Force 2.
+- Retired Badass: ICS chief Mike Kessler is a former Major in Joint Task Force 2, the Canadian military's elite special forces unit.

 - Shout-Out: Resident computer-hacking expert Slade is fond of these, Khalida to a lesser extent.